GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

 average of 0.512, residual cortical flakes an average of 0.486, and non-cortical flakes and average of 0.538.
-Again, the distribution of non-cortical flakes presents a long tail of low values, although most of the flakes are concentrated above the 0.5 value (Figure 11).
+Again, the distribution of non-cortical flakes presents a long tail of low values, although most of the flakes are concentrated above the 0.5 value.
 No clear pattern in the probability distribution of values is observed for Hierarchical Discoid flakes.
 Flakes from Hierarchical Discoid products present the lowest average probability value of correctly being